flatironinstitute/jax-finufft/README.md

 The `CPATH` export is needed so that the build can find the headers for libraries like FFTW installed through conda.

-For a GPU build, while the CUDA libraries and compiler are nominally available through conda, our experience trying to install them through conda suggests that the "traditional" way of obtaining the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) directly from NVIDIA may work best (see [related advice for Horovod](https://horovod.readthedocs.io/en/stable/conda_include.html)).
+For a GPU build, while the CUDA libraries and compiler are nominally available through conda, our experience trying to install them this way suggests that the "traditional" way of obtaining the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) directly from NVIDIA may work best (see [related advice for Horovod](https://horovod.readthedocs.io/en/stable/conda_include.html)).
 After installing the CUDA Toolkit, one can set up the rest of the dependencies with: